benchristel/lexica/src/ogtrta-wordlist.md

 VP -> V/n NP{n}
 ```

 What's **valence**, you ask?
-The valence of a verb is the number of noun phrases you need to put after the verb to make it a complete "thought."
-For example, "Rachel skydives" is a complete thought, meaning "skydives" has a valence of 0, but "Rachel pokes" is not complete — "pokes" has valence 1 and requires an object.
+The valence of a word is the number of noun phrases you need to put after the word to make it a complete "thought."
+For example, "Rachel skydives" is a complete thought, because "skydives" has a valence of 0, but "Rachel pokes" is not complete — "pokes" has valence 1 and requires an object.
+The noun phrases required by the valence of a word are called the word's _complements_.

+All words in OGTRTA have a valence.
+Most nouns have a valence of 0, but nouns derived from verbs (_infinitives_) often have a valence greater than 0.
+Individual languages might also choose to give other nouns a nonzero valence, e.g. kinship terms.
+A word like "daughter" might require a complement specifying who the referent is the daughter of.

 Note that _valence is a grammatical concept, not a logical one_.
 In English, a verb like "eat" can have either valence 1 or valence 0, and that's perfectly fine.
 You can say "I eat", or "I eat beans" and both are grammatical.
+In OGTRTA, every word _must_ have a well-defined valence when it is actually used: there is no such thing as an optional complement.
+However, OGTRTA languages often have [morphological affixes to modify the valence](#valence-changing) of a word, so your language can have both `eat/1` and `eat/0`.
+The valence-changing affixes can also be realized as [null morphemes](#null-morphemes), so `eat/1` and `eat/0` need not have distinct forms.

-Your language might work similarly.
-In any case, valence is always about what _words_ are required to be there, not about whether the action represented by the verb conceptually has a direct object or not.
-This clean separation between semantics and syntax is what enables OGTRTA to work.
+In any case, the important thing to understand is that valence is always about what _words_ are required to be there, not about whether the action represented by a verb conceptually has a direct object or not.

-A **noun phrase** consists of a noun, optionally preceded by a determiner:
+A **noun phrase** consists of a noun `N` with valence `n`, followed by its `n` complements.
+The noun is optionally preceded by a determiner.

 ```
 NP -> DET?
-N
+N/n NP{n}
 ```

 A noun phrase can also be composed of other noun phrases, using a conjunction: